KenKundert/avendesora/doc/advanced.rst

 master seed, and it is critical to keep this value secure.
 Thus, it is recommended that the shared file be encrypted.

-Consider an example where you, Alice, are sharing accounts with your business partner, Bob.
-You have hired a contractor to run your email server, Eve, who unbeknownst to you is reading your email in order to steal valuable secrets.
-Together, you and Bob jointly run Teneya Enterprises.
+Consider an example where you, Siuan, are sharing accounts with your business partner, Moiraine.
+You have hired a contractor to run your email server, Elaida, who unbeknownst to you is reading your email in order to steal valuable secrets.
+Together, you and Moiraine jointly run Aes Sedai Enterprises.
 Since you expect more people will need access to the accounts in the future, you choose to the name the file after the company rather than your partner.
-To share accounts with Bob, you start by getting Bob's public GPG key.
+To share accounts with Moiraine, you start by getting Moiraine's public GPG key.
 Then, create the new accounts file with something like::

-    avendesora new -g alice@teneya.com,bob@teneya.com teneya.gpg
+    avendesora new -g siuan@AesSedai.com,moiraine@AesSedai.com aesSedai.gpg

-This generates a new accounts file, ~/.config/avendesora/teneya.gpg, and encrypts it so only you and Bob can open it.
-Mail this file to Bob.
+This generates a new accounts file, ~/.config/avendesora/AesSedai.gpg, and encrypts it so only you and Moiraine can open it.
+Mail this file to Moiraine.
 Since it is encrypted, it is to safe to send the file through email.
-Even though Eve can read this message, the accounts file is encrypted so Eve cannot access the master seed it contains.
-Bob should put the file in ~/.config/avendesora and then add it to accounts_files in ~/.config/avendesora/accounts_files.
+Even though Elaida can read this message, the accounts file is encrypted so she cannot access the master seed it contains.
+Moiraine should put the file in ~/.config/avendesora and then add it to accounts_files in ~/.config/avendesora/accounts_files.
 You are now ready to share accounts.

 Then, one partner creates a new account and mails the account entry to the other partner.
-This entry does not contain enough information to allow an eavesdropper such as Eve to be able to generate the secrets, but now both partners can.
+This entry does not contain enough information to allow an eavesdropper such as Elaida to be able to generate the secrets, but now both partners can.
 At a minimum you would need to share only the account name and the user name if one is needed.
 With that, the other partner can generate the passcode.

-Once you have shared an accounts file, you can also use the :ref:`identity command <identity command>` to prove your identity to your partner.
+Once you have shared an accounts file, you can also use the :ref:`identity command <identity command>` to prove your identity to your partner (described next).

 You cannot share secrets encrypted with Scrypt.
 Also, you cannot share stealth accounts unless the file that contains the account